 Steve Cordera has a background in fine art and has worked as a scenic artist for various theaters including Seattle Opera and Tacoma Actors Guild; he’s also worked in film and on the Emmy winning TV show Northern Exposure.
 After traveling extensively throughout Asia, Steve lived in New York for several years where he witnessed the completion of the first phase of the Highline Park, which he credits with reigniting his interest in gardening.

 Ethan Bodnar is a landscape designer, artist, and educator with a focus on interdisciplinary garden projects and building community through plants.
 Previously, he was a curriculum designer at Skillshare, a national board member of AIGA, and the author of Creative Grab Bag.
 In the future Ethan plans to design playgrounds, practice eco-therapy, and plant an apple orchard.
 He lives in Oakland, California, takes horticulture classes at Merritt College, and shares his projects at ethanbodnar.com

-Tracey Byrne is a photographer and naturalist with a passion for urban biodiversity and Backyard Wildlife Habitats.
-She is a beekeeper of western honeybees and a BeePeeker of bumble bees, as well as a volunteer amphibian egg mass monitor for the Washington Department of Fish & Wildlife.
-Tracey has tallied more than 28 years as an educator and she is a Seattle-based advocate for environmental stewardship, place-based education, and outdoor play. www.beepeeking.com
+Tracey Byrne is a photographer and blogger with a passion for the all the small creatures that inhabit her Backyard Wildlife Sanctuary, large organic garden, and pollinator parkway.
+Tracey has tallied more than 30 years as an educator and she is a Seattle-based advocate for environmental stewardship, place-based education, and outdoor play: www.beepeeking.com

 Katy Reedy is a Seattle area gardener, writer, and educator.